Calf Compression Sleeves: When to Wear Them and Why

 Swelling is one of the most common and expected side effects of pregnancy.
 Due to the excess fluid in the body, fluid can gather in certain parts of the leg and, with reduced activity, may pool long enough for the area to swell.

-Swelling during pregnancy is mainly non-harmful, but in some cases, it can become excess due to unusual amounts of body fluids that can occur in the latter stages of the pregnancy or in the case of twins.
+Swelling during pregnancy is mainly non-harmful, but in some cases, it can become excessive due to unusual amounts of body fluids that can occur in the latter stages of the pregnancy or twins.
 Compression socks place pressure on the lower legs, moving fluids around and reducing swelling.

 Fewer Varicose Veins

-Varicose veins are another common effect of pregnancy, particularly in the third trimester.
-Like swollen feet, varicose veins aren't an immediate health risk, but they can sometimes be painful.
+Varicose veins are another common pregnancy effect, particularly in the third trimester.
+They aren't an immediate health risk like swollen feet but can sometimes be painful.
 They appear as dark purple, enlarged veins on the surface of your calf area.
-The increased blood flow you get in your legs from compression socks helps reduce the number of varicose veins during your pregnancy.
+The increased blood flow in your legs from compression socks helps reduce the number of varicose veins during pregnancy.

 Do It With Style

 Many people have preconceived notions about calf compression sleeves.
-Some people refuse to believe in its "magic", and others have a lot of misinformed medical presumptions about them; In truth, the benefits of compression socks are not complicated.
-They are an effective way of increasing blood circulation in the legs, which prevents some side effects of poor circulation like muscle fatigue, swelling, and varicose veins.
+Some refuse to believe in their "magic," and others have many misinformed medical presumptions about them.
+In truth, the benefits of compression socks are simple.
+They are an effective way of increasing blood circulation in the legs, which prevents some side effects of poor circulation, like muscle fatigue, swelling, and varicose veins.
+They're also necessary for people with specific conditions, such as diabetic socks for those affected by diabetes.

 And we're adding some style to it!